scylladb/scylla-monitoring/docs/source/thanos.rst

       --query.replica-label=prometheus \
       --store={ip1}:10911 --store={ip2}:10911

-After you run Thanos query, you can connect to its http server, in the above example at http://{ip}:10903
+After you run Thanos query, you can connect to its HTTP server, in the above example at http://{ip}:10903

 Update Scylla Data source
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-Last you need to update the Grafana data source to read from the local Thanos instead of from Prometheus.
+The last step is to update the Grafana data source to read from the local Thanos instead of from Prometheus.
 Edit grafana/datasource.yml and replace DB_ADDRESS with {ip}:10903 (The IP address could be of the container as long as it is reachable).

 The file you edit is a template file that replaces the file Grafana uses, next time you start.

-Restart the monitoring stack it should now uses Thanos
+Restart the Scylla Monitoring stack it should now use Thanos.